Canadian Association for Colon Therapists

 What should I look for when searching for a colonic clinic?

-A therapist that is certified by a reputable institution, a clinic or the therapist belongs to an association, a member of the Better Business Bureau, and Liability insurance coverage.
+A therapist that is certified by a reputable institution.
+A clinic or that belongs to an association, such as a Better Business Bureau.
+Ensure the clinic holds Liability insurance coverage.

 Does OHIP cover colon hydrotherapy treatments?

-No. We do not believe that OHIP covers colon hydrotherapy treatments because this industry is not regulated.
+No. OHIP does not cover colon hydrotherapy treatments, because this industry is not regulated.